TritonDataCenter/sdc-cloud-analytics/docs/overview.md

 The MySQL metrics report activity for MySQL and Percona master database servers.
 These are only available for versions which support the DTrace mysql provider, which is currently versions 5.5 and later which have been compiled with ENABLE_DTRACE.
-The metrics show connection, query and filesort details.
+The metrics show connection, query, command and filesort details.

 ### MySQL: connections